MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage.md

   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[Description <String>]`: The description of the access package.
   - `[DisplayName <String>]`: The display name of the access package.
 Supports $filter (eq, contains).
-  - `[IncompatibleAccessPackages <IMicrosoftGraphAccessPackage1[]>]`: The access packages whose assigned users are ineligible to be assigned this access package.
+  - `[IncompatibleAccessPackages <IMicrosoftGraphAccessPackage[]>]`: The access packages whose assigned users are ineligible to be assigned this access package.
-  - `[IncompatibleGroups <IMicrosoftGraphGroup1[]>]`: The groups whose members are ineligible to be assigned this access package.
+  - `[IncompatibleGroups <IMicrosoftGraphGroup[]>]`: The groups whose members are ineligible to be assigned this access package.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[AcceptedSenders <IMicrosoftGraphDirectoryObject[]>]`: The list of users or groups that are allowed to create post's or calendar events in this group.
 If this list is non-empty then only users or groups listed here are allowed to post.